gregwebs/Shelly.hs/README.md

 ### Thread-safe working directory

 `cd` does not change the process working directory (essentially a global variable), but instead changes the shelly state (which is thread safe).
 All of the Shelly API takes this into account, internally shelly converts all paths to absolute paths.
-You can get turn a relative path into an absolute with `absPath` or `canonic` or you can make a path relative to the Shelly working directory with `relPath`.
+You can turn a relative path into an absolute with `absPath` or `canonic` or you can make a path relative to the Shelly working directory with `relPath`.

 ### Good error messages